iDigitalFlame/ThunderStorm/docs/Commands.md

 If the "new name" argument is omitted or empty, the name will be revered to the Bolt ID.

+The function in this menu will NOT add this name as a Hardware mapping.
+To map a name to a Hardware ID, use the "rename" function in the Bolts menu.

 ## nc

 ```text